KyserClark/KyserClark/README.md

 # Credentials

 Bachelor of Science (BS) in Cybersecurity Management and Policy from the University of Maryland Global Campus (UMGC), 11 certifications (including OSCP, CISSP, eJPT, PenTest+, CEH, CySA+, CCNA, Cloud+, Linux+, Security+, and Network+), and high leaderboard rankings in Hack The Box and TryHackMe.
-I am pursuing the OSEP certification and a Master of Science (MS) in Cybersecurity Managment and Policy at UMGC.
+I am pursuing the OSEP certification and a Master of Science (MS) in Cybersecurity Management and Policy at UMGC.

 * https://KyserClark.com/resume
 * https://linkedin.com/in/KyserClark/